 The availability of such varied higher education choices creates an extremely well-educated base of residents.
 In the Nashville MSA, 51.5 percent of adults at least 25 years old have one or more years of college education, and more than 70,000 people have graduate or professional degrees.

 The Nashville Career Advancement Center works with individuals to explore career options, decide on a direction, target a career or industry, then strategize and market oneself for the job search.
 NCAC’s governing Workforce Board promotes workforce and economic development as well as youth education throughout our region.
 The agency is also a proud partner in six Tennessee Career Centers located in Davidson, Rutherford, Wilson and Trousdale Counties.

 Employers may recruit job seekers for career opportunities on-site at Tennessee Career Centers.
 Space is available at certain locations for employers to conduct interviews.

 The Career Center offers job seekers the unique opportunity to access hiring employers through local job fairs, hiring events at the centers, employer job listings and referrals.
 Job seekers can gain information about local employers to better prepare for interviews and the job search process through the Recruiting Calendar.

-The Nashville Construction Readiness Partnership (NCRP) is a collaborative workforce development initiative created by Mayor Megan Barry and led out of the Nashville Career Advancement Center (NCAC).
+The Nashville Career Readiness Partnership (NCRP) is a collaborative workforce development initiative created by former Mayor Megan Barry and led out of the Nashville Career Advancement Center (NCAC).

 This initiative was created to ensure the citizens of Nashville have the access and skills needed to engage in Nashville's vibrant construction industry.
 The NCRP will develop and implement strategies that match employers with skilled Davidson County employees, and provide training opportunities for residents seeking to enter the industry for the first time.